Top 12 secure file-sharing tools for accountants

 Tresorit's file sharing platform, showing how files can be dragged and dropped into secure storage.

 Swiss-based Tresorit is a file-sharing tool that prioritizes security above all else, with ultra-secure encryption for all its cloud storage and file sharing.
-In this respect, it’s more similar to NordLocker than other tools on this list.
+It offers plenty of features designed to protect your files at every step of your document workflow, including:

 • Tresorit SecureCloud, with zero-knowledge end-to-end encryption